 To implement the weight loss and physical activity goals, the DPP used an individual model of treatment rather than a group-based approach.
 This choice was based on a desire to intervene before participants had the possibility of developing diabetes or losing interest in the program.
 The individual approach also allowed for tailoring of interventions to reflect the diversity of the population (8).

 The DPP intervention was administered as a structured core curriculum followed by a more flexible maintenance program of individual sessions, group classes, motivational campaigns, and restart opportunities.
 The 16-session core curriculum was completed within the first 24 weeks of the program and included sections on lowering calories, increasing physical activity, self-monitoring, maintaining healthy lifestyle behaviors, and psychological, social, and motivational challenges.
-For further details on the core curriculum sessions, refer to ref.
-8.
+Further details are available regarding the core curriculum sessions (8).

-Just as 150 min/week of moderate-intensity physical activity, such as brisk walking, showed beneficial effects in those with prediabetes (1), moderate-intensity physical activity has been shown to improve insulin sensitivity and reduce abdominal fat in children and young adults (20,21).
-On the basis of these findings, providers are encouraged to promote a DPP-style program, including its focus on physical activity, to all individuals who have been identified to be at an increased risk of type 2 diabetes.
-In addition to aerobic activity, an exercise regimen designed to prevent diabetes may include resistance training (8,22,23).
-Breaking up prolonged sedentary time may also be encouraged, as it is associated with moderately lower postprandial glucose levels (24,25).
-The preventive effects of exercise appear to extend to the prevention of gestational diabetes mellitus (GDM) (26).
+Just as 150 min/week of moderate-intensity physical activity, such as brisk walking, showed beneficial effects in those with prediabetes (1), moderate-intensity physical activity has been shown to improve insulin sensitivity and reduce abdominal fat in children and young adults (25,26).
+On the basis of these findings, providers are encouraged to promote a DPP-style program, including a focus on physical activity, to all individuals who have been identified to be at an increased risk of type 2 diabetes.
+In addition to aerobic activity, an exercise regimen designed to prevent diabetes may include resistance training (8,27,28).
+Breaking up prolonged sedentary time may also be encouraged, as it is associated with moderately lower postprandial glucose levels (29,30).
+The preventive effects of exercise appear to extend to the prevention of gestational diabetes mellitus (GDM) (31).

 3.6 Metformin therapy for prevention of type 2 diabetes should be considered in those with prediabetes, especially for those with BMI ≥35 kg/m2, those aged <60 years, and women with prior gestational diabetes mellitus.
 A

-3.7 Long-term use of metformin may be associated with biochemical vitamin B12 deficiency, and periodic measurement of vitamin B12 levels should be considered in metformin-treated patients, especially in those with anemia or peripheral neuropathy.
+3.7 Long-term use of metformin may be associated with biochemical vitamin B12 deficiency; consider periodic measurement of vitamin B12 levels in metformin-treated patients, especially in those with anemia or peripheral neuropathy.
 B

-Pharmacologic agents including metformin, α-glucosidase inhibitors, glucagon-like peptide 1 receptor agonists, thiazolidinediones, and several agents approved for weight loss have been shown in research studies to decrease the incidence of diabetes to various degrees in those with prediabetes (1,47–53), though none are approved by the U.S. Food and Drug Administration specifically for diabetes prevention.
+Because weight loss through behavior changes in diet and exercise alone can be difficult to maintain long term (6), people being treated with weight loss therapy may benefit from support and additional pharmacotherapeutic options, if needed.
+Various pharmacologic agents used to treat diabetes have been evaluated for diabetes prevention.
+Metformin, α-glucosidase inhibitors, liraglutide, thiazolidinediones, and insulin have been shown to lower the risk of diabetes in those with prediabetes (62–67); whereas diabetes prevention was not seen with nateglinide (68).
+In addition, several weight loss medications like orlistat and phenteramine-topiramate have also been shown in research studies to decrease the incidence of diabetes to various degrees in those with prediabetes (69,70).
+Studies of other pharmacologic agents have shown some efficacy in diabetes prevention with valsartan but no efficacy with ramipril, anti-inflammatory drugs, or vitamin D in preventing diabetes (71–75).
+However, no pharmacologic agent has been approved by the U.S. Food and Drug Administration specifically for diabetes prevention.
 The risk versus benefit of each medication must be weighed.
-Metformin has the strongest evidence base (54) and demonstrated long-term safety as pharmacologic therapy for diabetes prevention (52).
+Metformin has the strongest evidence base (1) and demonstrated long-term safety as pharmacologic therapy for diabetes prevention (76).
 For other drugs, cost, side effects, and durable efficacy require consideration.

-Metformin was overall less effective than lifestyle modification in the DPP, though group differences declined over time in the DPPOS (7), and metformin may be cost-saving over a 10-year period (38).
-During initial follow up in the DPP, metformin was as effective as lifestyle modification in participants with BMI ≥35 kg/m2 but not significantly better than placebo in those over 60 years of age (1).
-In the DPP, for women with a history of GDM, metformin and intensive lifestyle modification led to an equivalent 50% reduction in diabetes risk (55), and both interventions remained highly effective during a 10-year follow-up period (56).
-By the time of the 15-year follow-up (DPPOS), exploratory analyses demonstrated that participants with a higher baseline fasting glucose (≥110 mg/dL vs. 95–109 mg/dL) and women with a history of GDM (vs. women without a history of GDM) experienced higher risk reductions with metformin (compared with the placebo arm) (57).
-In the Indian Diabetes Prevention Program (IDPP-1), metformin and the lifestyle intervention reduced diabetes risk similarly at 30 months; of note, the lifestyle intervention in IDPP-1 was less intensive than that in the DPP (58).
+Metformin was overall less effective than lifestyle modification in the DPP, though group differences declined over time in the DPPOS (7), and metformin may be cost-saving over a 10-year period (34).
+During initial follow-up in the DPP, metformin was as effective as lifestyle modification in participants with BMI ≥35 kg/m2 and in younger participants aged 25–44 years (1).
+In the DPP, for women with a history of GDM, metformin and intensive lifestyle modification led to an equivalent 50% reduction in diabetes risk (77), and both interventions remained highly effective during a 10-year follow-up period (78).
+By the time of the 15-year follow-up (DPPOS), exploratory analyses demonstrated that participants with a higher baseline fasting glucose (≥110 mg/dL vs. 95–109 mg/dL) and women with a history of GDM (vs. women without a history of GDM) experienced higher risk reductions with metformin (compared with the placebo arm) (79).
+In the Indian Diabetes Prevention Programme (IDPP-1), metformin and the lifestyle intervention reduced diabetes risk similarly at 30 months; of note, the lifestyle intervention in IDPP-1 was less intensive than that in the DPP (80).
 Based on findings from the DPP, metformin should be recommended as an option for high-risk individuals (e.g., those with a history of GDM or those with BMI ≥35 kg/m2).
-Consider monitoring vitamin B12 levels in those taking metformin chronically to check for possible deficiency (56) (see Section 9 “Pharmacologic Approaches to Glycemic Treatment,” https://doi.org/10.2337/dc20-S009, for more details).
+Consider monitoring vitamin B12 levels in those taking metformin chronically to check for possible deficiency (81,82) (see Section 9 “Pharmacologic Approaches to Glycemic Treatment,” https://doi.org/10.2337/dc21-S009, for more details).

 3.8 Prediabetes is associated with heightened cardiovascular risk; therefore, screening for and treatment of modifiable risk factors for cardiovascular disease are suggested.
 B